deepflowio/docs/translate/translated/08-integration/02-input/04-log/02-vector.md

       .message = replace(string!(.message), r'\u001B\[([0-9]{1,3}(;[0-9]{1,3})*)?m', "")
 ```

-### Extract Log Levels
+### Extract Log Level

-Usage suggestion: Use regex to try to match the log levels that appear in the log.
-To reduce mismatches, symbols like `[]` can be added around the log level.
+Recommendation: Use regex to try to match log levels in logs.
+To reduce mismatches, you can enclose log levels in symbols like `[]`.

 ```yaml
 transforms: